noureddine-taleb/subscription_platform/README.md

 ### c. set .env

-add the appropriate database and user/password to your .env file.
+add the appropriate database and user/password to your .env file. also add redis and email configurations too.

 ## to run the app